itspladd/battleship-api/README.md

 # battleship-engine
 A stand-alone engine for running Battleship-style games on a hexagonal game board.
-Currently lacking an interface; all interaction is done through tests.
+Does not have a built-in interface; all interaction in this repo is done through tests.

 ## 🚧 Currently in development 🚧

-## 👉 I'm building a 3D interface for this engine! 👈
+## 👉 I built a 3D interface for this engine! 👈

-Check it out at https://github.com/itspladd/react-3d-battleship!
+Check it out at https://github.com/itspladd/shootyboats!

 ## Overview